 - Take away their lovey/stuffie/blanket

-If your child already sleeps with the door closed, try the same pattern with their favorite nighttime object – take it away for a minute the first offense and thirty seconds more for each subsequent door opening.
+If your child already sleeps with the door closed, try the same pattern with their favorite nighttime object – take it away for a minute for the first offense and thirty seconds more for each subsequent door opening.

 Before too long, your toddler will start to recognize the negative consequences of leaving their room, and they’ll stay in bed unless they have an actual issue.